-If you are considering employing someone under the age of 15, you should consider that:
+If you're considering employing someone under the age of 15, you'll need to consider the following:

-- to employ a child to do delivery work, the minimum age is 11 years and you will need to apply for a general industries permit
+- To employ a child to do delivery work, the minimum age is 11 years and you'll need to apply for an industries other than entertainment permit.

-- to employ a child in other categories of work (e.g. retail or hospitality) the minimum age is 13 years and you will need to apply for a general industries permit
+- To employ a child in other categories of work, such as retail or hospitality, the minimum age is 13 years – you'll need to apply for an industries other than entertainment permit.

-- there is no minimum age for children working in the entertainment industry.
-Children in entertainment have their conditions set down by a Mandatory Code of Practice and you will need to apply for an entertainment industry permit
+- There is no minimum age for children working in the entertainment industry.
+Children in entertainment have their conditions set down by a Mandatory Code of Practice and you'll need to apply for an entertainment industry permit.

-For detailed information about everything listed above look at the child employment laws and requirements.
+For detailed information about everything listed above, visit our page on child employment laws and requirements.